haykkarapetyan/Doctor/README.md

     username: admin
     password: admin12

-4. If you don't want put this module in frontend you need to change namespace.
+4. If you don't want put this module in frontend you need to change namespaces.